Student Grievances Sydney

 - a decision made under the University of Canberra Admission Rules 2017 to make an offer of admission subject to conditions or to refuse admission to an applicant.
 In these cases appeals should be directed to the Admissions Committee;

 - a refusal by the Director, Student Success to allow submission of a late Statement of Reasons as per the Academic Progress Procedures; or

 - a decision made by an appropriate review authority in accordance with the Academic Progress Policy unless there is new mitigating evidence which was not available at the time the student submitted their statement of reasons as to why they should be allowed to continue with their course of study and might have affected the appropriate review authority's decision had it been available at the time, and/or there was a failure of process resulting in disadvantage to the student.

 Information, advice and support

-Students requiring further information or assistance in relation to the University's student grievance process should approach their Appointed Officer and local student support service for advice.
+Students requiring further information or assistance in relation to the University's student grievance process should approach their Appointed Officer outlined above and their local student support service for advice.

-The University of Canberra Students' Association provides free advice, support and advocacy to all UC students who have a grievance.
+The University of Canberra Student Representative Council provides free advice, support and advocacy to all UC students who have a grievance.

 Telephone: 1800 UNI HELP (1800 864 4357)